kgisl/project-ideas/markdownTOC.md

 The gist page (https://gist.github.com/kgashok/1be5157b5c2225b5948cc73d153bf531) has a table of contents, which is what we need to create based on any given page (wiki, md file or gist file on **github**).

 > ![tocImage](https://files.gitter.im/kgisl/campsite/wkDQ/Screenshot-2017-07-26-at-13.45.33.png)

+## Guidelines

+Finding existing solutions/projects/tools (open source or otherwise) and re-purposing them to achieve the below objective is highly encouraged.
+Don't reinvent something that is also working well.